 “For all of us who were worried that the conservative backlash in this country would bring about unnamed terrible things, the future is now.”

-One might assume these words were written in light of recent events.
-In fact, they date to November 1980, and were written by activist and journalist Andy Humm following the mass shooting at the Ramrod bar on West Street in Greenwich Village on November 19, 1980.
+These words date to November 1980, and were written by activist and journalist Andy Humm following the mass shooting at the Ramrod bar on West Street in Greenwich Village on November 19, 1980.
 Two men were killed and six were wounded in this hate- and cocaine-fueled rampage that targeted and shocked the gay community.

 Following the election of 1980, many were fearful that a conservative backlash would lead to discrimination against minorities.
 Ronald Reagan was just elected President on promises to put Americans back to work, rebuild America’s standing in the world, and restore a traditional ‘morality’ in the country.
 Republicans took back control of the Senate for the first time in 28 years, and while Democrats maintained control of the House, they lost 34 seats.
 The newly ascendant Moral Majority, which railed ferociously against gay rights and sexual activity outside of marriage, and for traditional gender roles, for the first time had a direct conduit to the White House and hoped to bring “family values” back to America.